AxlAlm/BobsGames_RelationalDatabase/README.md

 - BobsGames's games are mostly played via 3rd party distribution services such as Steam, PlayStation, Epic Games, Apple (iOS) and so on.
 We will refer to these as **distribution services**.
 These also often serve as vendors.
 Few BobGames fans buy physical copies and play without connecting to a distribution service.
 - BobsGames makes games for multiple platforms, e.g. PC, Xbox, etc
 - BobsGames make games in many different categories, e.g. RPG, FPS, Strategy etc

-- the company can get information from the **distribution services**.
-This information is the following (this might be very far form reality!):
+For simplicity BobsGames does not have its own users, i.e. you cannot have a BobsGames account.

+BobsGames also have a wonderful relation to its distribution services which means that they can get the following data from them:
   - name and address of user that own BobsGames's games
   - information when user play BobsGames's games

-For simplicity BobsGames does not have its own users, i.e. you cannot have a BobsGames account.

-## Lets take a look at some questions that we might be interested in getting answers for!

-- How many people play our games?
-- what's the most popular game?
-- what's the most popular platform?
-- what's the most popular game category?
-- what's the most popular vendor?
-- What's the average number of games owned by all game owners?
-- Do poeple play BobsGames's games accross platforms?
-(Do they own games on both PC and console?)
-- When is most games sold?
-On sale?
-On release?
-- how many games have BobsGames sold that are not tied to a user?
-  ...

 ## Lets take a look at how users/customers get their games!

 ### scenario 1: Buy via online vendors which is also a distribution service